 I should probably also mention that public transportation in the regions in Chile isn’t the best.
 Trains don’t exist and buses are infrequent if they exist at all.
-I can safely say that Chile is very much a ‘car’ society, which also means that to get to the best, sometimes isolated spots you’ll need one too and with car hire being quite expensive the best choice is quite often a tailor-made tour.
+I can safely say that Chile is very much a ‘car’ society, which also means that to get to the best, sometimes isolated spots you’ll need one too.

 Day tours from Santiago Chile are so easy to do- there are so many amazing places to visit near the city.
-We took two different day trips from Santiago that took me from Santiago into the Andes Mountains one day and to the beach on the Pacific coast on the other.
+We took two different day trips from Santiago, one by rental car and the other by tour, which took me from Santiago into the Andes Mountains one day and to the beach on the Pacific coast on the other.
 Chile’s one of those few countries where you can be in the mountains in the morning and the beach in the afternoon, however, you’ll probably want a day in each to get the most out of the experience.

 TOUR 1- CAJON DEL MAIPO

 After way too much time sitting at my desk in the city centre, I yearned for high mountain passes, glacial views and to get my hiking boots back on.
-Manuel from Travel Tours suggested one of the best places to go hiking near Santiago, Cajon del Maipo, specifically the El Morado Monument.
+I had always heard about one of the best places to go hiking near Santiago, Cajon del Maipo, specifically the El Morado Monument.
 This is an easy/medium hike through the El Morado Valley and up to the San Francisco Glacier.
-Before we arrived, however, Manuel wanted to show me a really special place that only locals know about.
-We drove off the main road to what felt like the middle of nowhere until we parked right after a bridge.
-We descended down to the river and I was stunned to see the most amazingly smoothed rock formations standing tall, almost guarding the clear, icy, glacial stream below.
-The place was beautiful and there was no-one else around.
+Cajon del Maipo is just a short drive from the city of Santiago and there are many places to stop off along the way such as rock formations, local towns and waterfalls.

 We continued to El Morado and began the 6-hour hike to the San Francisco Glacier.
 It was a glorious day with mountain flowers blooming along the path at first, which got more and more rocky as we got to the top.
 The trail was deserted and the scenery serene and almost eerie.
 Getting close to the glacier was extraordinary and it was hard to comprehend one of nature’s marvels right in front of me.
 I was longing to be in the mountains again and I finally got my fix.